th7mo/th7mo.com/git.md

 cd {name-of-repository}
 ```

-After that clone the repository without Worktrees (`--bare` only clones the essential Git files).
+After that clone the repository without Worktrees: (The `--bare` flag specifies to only clone the essential Git files)

 ```sh
 git clone --bare {git-remote-url}